-Woohoo it’s the weekend!
-Welcome back for Fine Motor Fridays!
-Today I have a cool little printable to use for preschool Halloween games!
+Today I'm sharing a favorite Halloween activity from our popular Fine Motor Fridays series!
+It's a cool little printable to use for preschool Halloween games!

 When I first thought of this little game I thought it would be fun to use the rings from some orange juice bottles we had to frame the faces to make the pumpkin.

 The same day I made the worksheet, my preschooler's teacher sent home an apple tree worksheet that said my daughter needed to practice tracing circles.
 I thought, hey wait a second….we could do that on our pumpkins worksheet too!

 If you'd like to download and print this free Halloween Find-a-Face worksheet, head to my Shop Page and you will find it in the Free Printables section, along with some other super fun printables!